 The mid-market cost fluctuates constantly, based on a variety of factors.
 The value of a country's currency may grow if it is perceived to be economically successful and politically stable, for example.
 This is because investors are comfortable keeping their money in this currency and are willing to acquire more of it.
 As demand for this money grows, so does its value.

 On the other hand, the opposite can also be true.
 As a result, if a country's economic or political situation is in turmoil, investors may get concerned.
 They sell more of their currency holdings, boosting supply.
 The value decreases because there is more supply than demand.

 Although it is often fairly easy to spot the factors at play when exchange rates rise or fall, it can be very hard to predict them in advance.
 That’s why it’s crucial to keep up with what the exchange rate is doing, to make sure you’re getting a fair deal on your currency exchange.

 Where to get the best exchange rates?

-Torfx is one of the leaders in the money transfer sphere with an office in the UK that is consumer based.
-Users can use torfx service via their mobile devices as well as on the fintech companies website.
+TorFX is one of the leaders in the money transfer sphere with an office in the UK that is consumer-based.
+Users can use the TorFX service via their mobile devices as well as on the fintech companies website.